MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

       Residual meridional overturning circulation (shaded) as computed in density (i.e., temperature) coordinates, averaged over simulation year 30.
 Contour interval is 0.5 Sv.
       Green dashed curves show maximum and minimum SST in each latitude band.
 Left plot is from non-GM run, right using GM.

-Finally, let's convert our layers-output residual MOC back into depth coordinates, as shown in :numref:`channel_bt_MOC_res_Ttoz`.
+Finally, let's convert the residual circulatiom shown in :numref:`channel_bt_MOC_res_T` back into depth coordinates, see :numref:`channel_bt_MOC_res_Ttoz`.
-Solid lines show contours of zonal mean temperature.
-On the left, consistent with previous analyses, we see a smalle, upper ocean counter-clockwise circulation in the southern sector, where deep mixed layers occur (:numref:`channel_zm_temp_ml`), with the dominant feature again being the Deacon cell.
-In contrast, using GM, we see a weak residual clockwise cell aligned along temperature surfaces in the thermocline, with a weak deep counter-clockwise cell aligned with the coldest temperature contour (i.e., the aforementioned deep cell).
+Solid lines now display contours of zonal mean temperature.
+On the left, consistent with previous analyses, we see a small, upper ocean counter-clockwise circulation in the southern sector, where deep mixed layers occur (:numref:`channel_zm_temp_ml`), with the dominant feature again being the (clockwise) Deacon cell.
+In contrast, using GM, we see a weak residual clockwise cell aligned along temperature surfaces in the thermocline, with a weak deep counter-clockwise cell aligned with the coldest temperature contour (i.e., the deep cell seen in :numref:`channel_bt_MOC_res_T`).

   .. figure:: figs/MOC_RES_Z.png
       :width: 100%